AndreasAugustin/DocToMarkdown/README.md

 ### Start project ###
 - Edit the **App.config** file
 - If you use the library out of the build folder, just start the **DocToMarkdown.exe** in your console.
+- If you use the source.
+Make sure that the **NLog.config** file property *copy* is set to *copy always*

 ---
 ### Remarks ###